 According to The Packaging Council of South Africa (PACSA), laminates are very difficult to recycle and that only very specialised recycled products can make use of these laminates.
 The amount of ink used for the wrappers can also cause quality problems down the line.

-Upcycle the packets into colourful bags, or wallets.
+Upcycle the packets into colourful bags, or wallets, find ideas here.

 Use the packets to make an Eco-brick and donate the Eco-brick to a participating school or project.